vmorganp/nixvim/README.md

 nix build
 ```

-On a system with nix and don't want to clone my stuff to use it
+On a system with nix and don't want to clone my stuff to use it?

 ```
 nix run github:vmorganp/nixvim